 Professor Audrey Kurth Cronin has had a combination of academic positions and government service throughout her career.
-She joined George Mason’s School of Public Policy (Arlington) in September 2011.
-Prior to that, she was professor and director of the core course on military strategy at the National War College (2007-2011).
+She is currently a Distinguished Professor at American University.
+Prior to that, she joined George Mason’s School of Public Policy (Arlington) in September 2011.
+She was professor and director of the core course on military strategy at the National War College (2007-2011).
 She came to the war college from Oxford University, where she was Director of Studies for the Changing Character of War program (2005-2007).
 She continues as a non-residential Senior Research Associate at Oxford.
 Before that, she was Specialist in Terrorism at the Congressional Research Service, responsible for advising Members of Congress in the aftermath of 9/11.
 She has served periodically in the Executive branch, including in the Office of the Secretary of Defense/Policy, where she drafted portions of the Secretary’s strategic plan.
 Professor Cronin has written or edited four books, including How Terrorism Ends: Understanding the Decline and Demise of Terrorist Campaigns (2009), and dozens of articles.
 She graduated summa cum laude from Princeton University, won a Marshall Scholarship to Oxford (St. Antony’s College) and held a postdoctoral fellowship at Harvard University.
 She is married to Dr. Patrick M. Cronin; they live in Washington, D.C. with their two children.